 Using Text-to-Speech in E-Learning

 In this week’s e-learning challenge #223, David asked course designers to share examples with synthetic voices in e-learning design.
-I’ve used text-to-speech voices to add placeholder audio in my courses.
+For example, I’ve used text-to-speech voices to add placeholder audio in my courses.
 But I didn’t have any projects I could share for the challenge.

-Articulate recently added their own text-to-speech voices to Storyline 360.
+Articulate recently added their text-to-speech voices to Storyline 360.
 So I used this week’s challenge to get meet Articulate’s synthetic character voices in Storyline 360.

 Let me show you what I designed.